Hazelnut

 Health Benefits

-• Rich in antioxidants that combat oxidative stress and may reduce the risk of chronic diseases.
+- Rich in antioxidants to combat oxidative stress and inflammation.

-• May improve blood sugar control thanks to its healthy fats, fiber, and magnesium content.
+- May improve blood sugar control thanks to its fiber and healthy fats.

 Storage Tips